 What Is Kumon?

-Mr. Kumon believed small, incremental assignments would help his son master math.
+Mr. Kumon believed that small, incremental assignments would help his son master math.
 By sixth grade, young Takeshi was solving calculus problems.
 Kumon learning centers embody this approach.
 Kumon students work their way through a structured program of worksheets.
-They complete around 30 minutes of assigned work from Kumon each day at home and allow children to complete assignments twice a week in the learning center.
+They complete around 30 minutes of assigned work from Kumon each day at home and come to the learning center twice a week.

 - No one-on-one instruction

-Kumon combines a proven incremental assignment approach with in-person learning to ensure that kids pass exams, reach academic goals, and create good study habits, though not all children will thrive without individual attention.
+The Bottom Line: Kumon combines a proven incremental assignment approach with in-person learning to ensure that students pass exams, reach academic goals, and create good study habits, though not all children will thrive without individual attention.

 How Does Kumon Work?

-Completing assignments in the Kumon learning center has a two-pronged approach.
-First, children will have access to an experienced Kumon instructor who can create a personalized lesson plan and set goals for the student in each subject being tutored.
-Secondly, children will have to ask for help in front of a classroom of sorts.
+At Kumon learning centers, children have access to an experienced Kumon instructor who creates a lesson plan and sets goals for the student in each subject being tutored.
+Kumon assistants are also on hand to help with assignments, encouraging students to seek out assistance when needed.